KyneSilverhide/expense-manager/README.md

 ```

 # TODO
+- [x] Add events and create expenses
+- [x] Add friends, link friends to application accounts
+- [x] Add friends to expenses
+- [x] Display how much each one of your friends ow you/you how them
+- [x] Display amount details in each event/expenses
+- [x] Display events where you participated
+- [x] Mark events as completed from the dashboard
-- [ ] Send mail to friends in event
+- [x] Send mail to friends in event
-- [ ] Search friends by name when creating expense
+- [x] Search friends by name when creating expense
 - [ ] Show/Hide completed events in administration
 - [ ] I18N + change currency
 - [ ] Add some "help" tooltips and texts
 - [ ] ?
 Add "description" field to expense ?
 - [ ] ?
-Be able to upload picture to expense?
+Be able to upload picture to expense ?